Artist Spotlight

 ARTIST SPOTLIGHT with Sarah Pester on March 23 at 11 AM

-NWMAC Staff Members Trey Everett and Kristin Eggerling will join Crookston Artist Sarah Pester for a live discussion on March 23 at 11 AM.
-Please join us!
-The discussion will be on the NWMAC Facebook and YouTube pages.
-Afterwards we’ll share a link.
+NWMAC Staff Members Trey Everett and Kristin Eggerling joined Crookston Artist Sarah Pester for a live discussion on March 23 at 11 AM.
+The discussion was live on the NWMAC Facebook and YouTube pages.
+Listen/watch at https://youtube.com/live/J_P7N0jzIJg or https://streamyard.com/mc3uuxfbpxyr.

 This exhibit includes 41 original pieces of art in oil, watercolor, and mixed media, many of which are for sale.
 Sarah shared, “I really love how this collection captures the thread running through everything.
 Earth, space, and us -- all of it being more connected than we usually realize.
 I hope these pieces remind people that we aren't just out here on our own but a part of the whole and connected to everything.”